 In Canada, young people can be held responsible for a crime as of age 12.
-So the police can arrest you if they think that you committed a crime (for example, theft, assault, drug possession and trafficking).
+So, police can arrest a teenager if they think that the teen committed a crime (for example, theft, assault, drug possession or trafficking).

 But the law treats teens under 18 differently than adults.

-In some cases, you might get an extrajudicial measure or an extrajudicial sanction .
-If so, you might not have to go through the usual court process.
-In other cases, you might be officially accused of a crime and have to go to court .
+In some cases, a teenager might get an extrajudicial measure or an extrajudicial sanction.
+If so, the teen might not have to go through the usual court process.
+In other cases, a teenager might be officially accused of a crime and have to go to court.

 Responsible before age 12?

 A young person can do something wrong, but it is not always a crime.
 An example is breaking a window while playing baseball.
-The young person can be held responsible for these acts from age seven onwards.
-But in these situations, we are talking about civil responsibility, not criminal responsibility .
+Young people can be held responsible for these acts even if they are under 12 years old.
+But, in these situations, we are talking about civil responsibility, not criminal responsibility.

 This article explains in a general way the law that applies in Quebec.
 This article is not a legal opinion or legal advice.
 To find out the specific rules for your situation, consult a lawyer or notary.